 #15: Oil Pulling

 Last on our list of little-known argan oil uses is an ability to extract bacteria from your mouth, though oil-pulling.
-Oil pulling is the act of putting a small amount of pure, edible oil (about 1 tbsp) in your mouth, and pulling the oil back and forth through your teeth for about 10-15 minutes before spitting it out.
+Oil pulling is the act of putting a small amount of pure, edible oil (about 1 tbsp) into your mouth, and swishing the oil back and forth through your teeth for about 10-15 minutes before spitting it out.

 Coconut oil is the mainstream star of this trendy form of mouth-maintenance, but argan oil works too.
 Oil pulling is suggested to improve bad breath, reduce harmful bacteria on the teeth and tongue, and condition the gums.
 We’ll call that another win for liquid gold argan oil!